nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

     1. You can save brokerage if you can find a vacancy by yourself.
 One option is to rent a vehicle ([Royal Brothers](https://www.royalbrothers.com/) and [Vogo](https://vogo.in/)) or a [Yulu Dex](https://www.yulu.bike/products/dex/) or ask a friend.
 Then keep roaming around your area of interest and you will find To-Let boards (I found a lot of good options this way).
     2. **Beware:** The To-Let boards you see on electric poles and trees are most likely broker numbers.
 If you see a To-Let board attached to the gate or walls of a house, then it is safe to assume that is by the owners themselves.

-## Moving into a pre-occupied flat
+## Moving into a flat

-If you're looking to move into a pre-occupied flat, here are a few questions you can ask or check with them:
+If you're looking to move into a flat, here are a few questions you can ask or check with the existing tenants (in the case it is pre-occupied) or the owner:

-1. How long have they been staying there?
+1. How long have the existing tenants been staying there?
-2. Any issues with the owner?
+2. You can ask the existing tenants if they faced sny issues with the owner?
     1. In many cases, the owner lives far away.
 This is the best case.
 3. Is anyone of the current tenants expected to leave soon?
 If yes, then you will have a task to find their replacement.
 4. Is Wi-Fi present already?
 5. Is a Washing Machine present already?
 6. Is there any setup cost?
-    1. Usually, this includes the items that the existing tenants have already bought and are looking to transfer them to you.
+    1. Usually, this includes the items that the existing tenants have already bought and are looking to transfer to you.
-7. Is there a Geaser?
+7. Is there a Geyser?
-    1. Even unfinished flats in Bangalore will have a Geaser.
+    1. Even unfinished flats in Bangalore will have a Geyser.
 But you don’t want any surprises.
-8. How do they manage drinking water?
+8. How and where to get drinking water from?
 9. Is there any maintenance charge?
 What does the maintenance charge include?
 10. Is the water bill part of the maintenance charge?
 11. Any parking charge?